Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

-\emph{Implications on Simulated Annealing} - The eigenvalues of the transition matrix $\cT_\beta$ from CELs also provide implications on the essence of cooling in simulated annealing (SA).
-As we see from \fig{fig_dynamics}(a) and (b), the difference among eigenvalues is large at small $\beta$ when the system can distinguish $\lambda_1$ of the global minima from $\lambda_n$ of local minima.
-With random initial conditions, eigenvalues are getting closer in values as $\beta$ increases.
-By cooling the system from a high temperature in SA, the system does not start with a random state at the beginning of each cooling stage but instead continuously biases towards the global minima due to difference between its $\lambda_1$ from other $\lambda_n$, though this difference is vanishing.
-This suggests that SA is more effective in identifying ground states compared with fixed-temperature dynamics.
+The eigenvalues of the transition matrix $\cT_\beta$ from CELs also provide implications on the essence of cooling in identifying low-lying states, e.g. simulated annealing (SA), especially for glassy systems such as spin glasses and ``hard $K$-Sat instances.
+As we see from \fig{fig_eigenvalue}(a) and (b), the difference among eigenvalues is large at small $\beta$ when the system can distinguish $\lambda_1$ which attributes to the global minima from $\lambda_n$ which attributes to the local minima. \cut{With random initial conditions, }As $\beta$ increases, these largest eigenvalues are getting closer in values.
+By cooling the system from a high temperature\cut{ in SA}, the system does not start with a random state at the beginning of each cooling stage but instead continuously biases towards the global minima due to difference between its $\lambda_1$ from other $\lambda_n$, though this difference is vanishing.
+This suggests that \cut{SA}cooling is more effective in identifying ground states compared with fixed-temperature dynamics.
 Nevertheless, once the system is trapped in a local minimum, lowering temperature in SA does not help the system escape from the minimum, and only an extremely slow (and potentially infeasible) cooling schedule may help.